-Lennart O. Olson
+Lennart Oscar Olson

 His mother was a talented musician and a gifted pianist.
 Although he took piano lessons, his real interest was in the clarinet, which he started at age ten, while living in North Carolina.

 I studied with a teacher in nearby Asheville who was always telling me that I was flat and to "bite harder, bite harder."
 It was not the best advice and led to habits I later had to break.
 I had a Bundy clarinet.
 Later, I told myself, "I\'ve got to get rid of that old clarinet and get a good modern one."
 I got a Penzel Mueller clarinet.
 I eventually regretted having sold the Bundy, because it played better than anything I owned later.

-Olson's first teaching position was at Loma Linda Academy in California, where he taught for one year before accepting a position as band director at Adelphian Academy in Michigan.
+Olson\'s first teaching position was at Loma Linda Academy in California, where he taught for one year before accepting a position as band director at Adelphian Academy in Michigan.
 Seven years later, in 1960, he returned to California to teach instruments and direct the band at Mountain View Academy.

 Throughout his career, Olson played numerous solos and, on occasion, sang.
 His greatest pleasure, however, was working with and playing with small instrumental groups, such as woodwind quintets; clarinet trios, quartets, and choirs; and saxophone ensembles.
-He arranged a number of smaller works for these groups and in his retirement years has continued to play in small ensembles.
+He arranged a number of smaller works for these groups and in his retirement continued to play in small ensembles.

-Sources: Interview, 2007; Richard E. Green, “Olson’s Musical Collage,” Andrews University Focus, unknown issue, 1987; personal knowledge.
+Sources: Interview, 2007; Richard E. Green, “Olson’s Musical Collage,” Andrews University Focus, unknown issue in 1987; and obituary in Summer 2021, 33. personal knowledge.